hotosm/tm-admin/docs/schema.md

 ### types_tm.sql

 This file contains the definitions for postgres.
+These add new types into postgres, which can then be used by the other tables.

 ### types_tm.py

 This file contains the definitions for python.
+These are standard Python IntEnums, so it's possible to get both the name or the numeric value.

 ### types_tm.proto

-This file contains the definitions for gRPC.
+This file contains the protobuf definitions required by gRPC.
+These are needed to compile any of the other protobuf files.

 ## Regenerating the files